veeramachinenilikhitha10/ResumeOptimizer/README.md

 📌 Overview

-This is an AI-powered Resume Optimiser and Generator that takes:
+.This is an AI-powered Resume Optimiser and Generator that takes:

 Input: Candidate resume (PDF/DOCX) and a target job description (plain text)